elastic/kibana/x-pack/plugins/transform/readme.md

 1. Pick a data set or feel free to click *Add* on all of the available sample data sets.

-These data sets are now ready be transformed in Kibana.
+These data sets are now ready to be used for creating transforms in Kibana.

 ## Running tests